cornernote/minetest-craft_guide/README.txt

 It works like this...
-build a craft_guide:sign_wall using default:stick shaped like a question mark:
+build a craft_guide:sign_wall using default:stick shaped like a question mark: stick stick stick stick stick

-(X stick | - empty)
-- X X
-- X X
-- X -      (ok, so a question mark isn't perfect in a 3x3)  =)
+(ok, so a question mark isn't perfect in a 3x3)  =)

 place the sign, then right click on it... it will open like a chest.

-to move to next/prev pages, drop an item into the next/prev slots under the items

-to see the recipe for an item, drop the item into the craft slot (single left slot)
+to see the recipe for an item, drop the item into the output slot

-you can bookmark items using the block on the right (remove from bookmarks with the single slot above)
+you can bookmark items using the block on the right

 -----------
 LICENSE
 -----------

+Copyright 2012 by cornernote

-GNU General Public License (applies to all parts) http://www.gnu.org/copyleft/gpl.html
+GNU General Public License
+http://www.gnu.org/copyleft/gpl.html